middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/5-policies-and-procedures-for-members-of-the-faculty.md

 iii.
 In consultation with appropriate faculty, the dean of one of the schools may propose that the VPAA bestow the title of **research professor** on staff members of research centers who meet the criteria set forth in defining this position, above.

-In forming a judgment as to the record and the potential of candidates for appointment, primary consideration is given to the following criteria:**<span style="text-decoration:underline"></span>**
+In forming a judgment as to the record and the potential of candidates for appointment, primary consideration is given to the following criteria:

 a. **Teaching ability**, as evidenced by appropriate references, student evaluations, and recommendations of peers.